 Social class.
 It is one of those storytelling elements that can affect plot, character, and setting.
 But what happens when the social hierarchy is not so clear?

-I have been researching and writing about Viking Age Scandinavians for two decades.
+I have been researching and writing Viking historical fiction for two decades.
 While we know enough to write compelling stories about these people, there is much we still need to know about them and their social hierarchy.
 The one thing we do know is that social hierarchy was important; hence, it cannot be ignored, at least as a backdrop to Viking historical fiction.

 If you read many of the sources, you'll see a relatively straightforward set of classes in the Viking Age, which looks something like this: